discsim/frank/docs/py_API.rst

 Fitting classes
 ---------------

-These classes reconstruct the 1D radial brightness profile of a source by fitting the deprojected visibilities.
+Together these classes reconstruct the 1D radial brightness profile of a source by fitting the deprojected visibilities.

 .. autoclass:: frankenstein.radial_fitters.FrankFitter